tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 SHOULD ensure that the requester can specify filters for:

 1. SMART CR card resource types, to restrict the request based on FHIR Resource Types such as "RegisteredBirth" or "Observation".
-See [FHIR Resource Types](https://hl7.org/fhir/R4/resourcelist.html).
-Type-based filters evalute CR cards based on the FHIR resource types within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
+See   Type-based filters evalute CR cards based on the ACSA STD resource types within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.

 2. SMART CR card value sets, to further restrict the request by FHIR content such as "any standardized vaccine code for mpox".
 See [CR card Valuesets](https://terminology.smarthealth.cards/artifacts.html#terminology-value-sets).
-Valueset-based filters apply to the FHIR Resources within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
+Valueset-based filters apply to the ACSA STD Resources within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
 For RegisteredBirths, the `RegisteredBirth.vaccineCode` is evaluated.
 For Observations, the `Observation.code` is evaluated.

-This same filtering approach is used by the [`$cr-cards-issue` operation](#via-fhir-cr-cards-issue-operation), via the `credentialType` and `credentialValueSet` parameters.
+This same filtering approach is used by the [`$cr-cards-issue` operation](#via-acsa-std-cr-cards-issue-operation), via the `credentialType` and `credentialValueSet` parameters.
 Over time, we will endeavor to provide more standardized presentation workflows for on-device and web-based exchange.